Getting Lit with Lit(erature): The Importance of Family Read Alouds

 “Perhaps’, said the man, ‘You would like to be lost with us.
 I have found it much more agreeable to be lost in the company of others.”-The Miraculous Journey Of Edward Tulane, Kate DiCamillo

 Have you ever been so engaged in a book that you get lost in the story?
 It’s like the world around you melts away because you are so transfixed on the places, people, and lessons unfolding within the pages between your fingers.
-If we have the opportunity to travel to new worlds, meet unfamiliar faces, and unlock the secrets of life through literature, why wouldn’t we invite our kids on these adventures with us?
+If we have the opportunity to travel to new worlds, meet unfamiliar faces, and unlock the secrets of life through literature, why wouldn’t we invite our kids on these adventures with us

 With the ever-increasing demands of school, starting as early as preschool, are we running the risk of diminishing a passion for reading in our kids?

-Good news: it doesn’t have to!
-As a teacher and mom to two littles, it is my desire and job to help kids cultivate a love for reading early on.
+Good news, it doesn’t have to!
+As a teacher and mom to three littles, it is my desire and job to help kids cultivate a love for reading early on.
 But how?
 Do we just shove books down their throats?
 Force them to read for X amount of minutes each day?
 What does it look like to send our kids on the great adventures of Huck Finn and love selflessly like Charlotte from her web?

 I have taught too many children who hate to read.
 You know the ones.
 The page flippers.
 The ones who ask, “how many pages is it?”
 The ones who won’t pick up a book that is thicker than their thumb.
 You may have been that kid.
 You may STILL be that kid, just a little taller.
 I was.
 And somedays still am.
 But like all parents, I want better for my girls.
 So, as parents, where do we begin?